vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     You can hover your mouse pointer over the button icons to display their names; the Copy button is on the far right.

-    > **Note**: You will need to use the Primary Connection String value later in the lab, so you may want to save it to an accessible location (perhaps by pasting the value into a text editor such as NotePad).
+    > **Note**: You will need to use the Primary Connection String value later in the lab, so you may want to save it to an accessible location (perhaps by pasting the value into a text editor such as Notepad).

     The connection string will be in the following format: